zqx1392/hello-world/README.md

 now
-- go invest rmf
+- go invest rmf -> 5% for reduction
-- time to  tax -> need around 30000 baht for 5% deduction
 - journey into c94-after doujin
 - fix my black eye <- go to doc
 - listen in japan and speak in pace